 Bourke’s Parakeet

-Bourke’s parakeets are famous for their noiseless, calm demeanor.
+Bourke’s parakeets are famous for their quiet, calm demeanor.
 While they’re most chatty during dawn and dusk, they’re quiet compared to other parrots.

 They chirp with delight and make soothing melodic sounds.
-However, they sometimes produce sharp, high-pitched noises when startled, so they’re best suited to quiet homes.
+However, when startled, they sometimes produce sharp, high-pitched noises, so they’re best suited to quiet homes.

 Barred Parakeet